rails/rails/guides/source/api_documentation_guidelines.md

 RDoc
 ----

 The Rails API documentation is generated with RDoc.
-Please consult the documentation for help with the "markup":http://rdoc.rubyforge.org/RDoc/Markup.html, and also take into account these "additional directives":http://rdoc.rubyforge.org/RDoc/Parser/Ruby.html.
+Please consult the documentation for help with the [markup](http://rdoc.rubyforge.org/RDoc/Markup.html), and also take into account these [additional directives](http://rdoc.rubyforge.org/RDoc/Parser/Ruby.html).

 Wording
 -------